rozbb/draft-waict-transparency/draft-waict-transparency.md

 We use the TLS presentation syntax from [RFC 8446](https://www.rfc-editor.org/rfc/rfc8446.html) to represent data structures and their canonical serialized format.

 We use `||` to denote concatenation of bytestrings.
-Unless otherwise specified, we use the placeholder text `<digest>` to refer to the zero-padded length-64 lowercase hex encoding of a SHA-256 digest.
+Unless otherwise specified, we use the placeholder text `<digest>` to refer to the zero-padded length-64 lowercase hex encoding of a SHA-256 digest prefixed by `sha256:`.

 We use the Prefix Tree data structure from the [key transparency draft specification](https://www.ietf.org/archive/id/draft-keytrans-mcmillion-protocol-02.html#name-prefix-tree).
 We also use the `PrefixProof` structure for proofs of inclusion and non-inclusion, as well as the structure's associated verification algorithm.